ReDI-School/js-berlin-2019-fall/quizzes/quiz6.md

 adam.marryTo("Jane");
 ```

 We will get an error on the last line.
-Since marryTo is trying to use an object which does not exist anymore, it is null.
+Since marryTo is trying to use an object which does not exist anymore, it is undefined.
 So basically it is trying to run this:

 ```js
 undefined.isMarried = true;